riscv-europe/summit-website/site.src/pages/posters.md

 ### Kenneth Rovers -- The landscape of RISC-V floating point support with BF16 at the centre

-Kenneth Rovers -- Imagination Technologies (Sint-Michielsgestel, Netherlands).
+Kenneth Rovers (Imagination Technologies, Sint-Michielsgestel, Netherlands)

 **Summary**